mido/mido/README.rst

 License: MIT

 Mido is a library for working with MIDI messages and ports.
-It's designed to be as straight forward and pythonic as possible.
+It's designed to be as straight forward and Pythonic as possible.

 .. code:: python